null Skip to Content

 Another option is to use half-width L-headers to make it look as if half of the beam is embedded in the wall, like a true timber-framed house.

-Ceiling Beams Away From Your Walls
+Placing Ceiling Beams Away From Your Walls

-Trends in Ceiling Beam Design
+Notable Ceiling Beam Design Trends

 Exposed Ceiling Beams